It’s Valentine’s Day, but you’d hardly know it the way some of us are acting.

-Yeah, yeah, yeah, it appears we’ve got a good vs. evil thing going, but guess what?
+Yeah, yeah, yeah, it appears we’ve got a good vs. evil thing going anymore, but guess what?

-In one of the creeds we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.
+In one of the things we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.

 And if love isn’t what this is all about, then I don’t know why we’re even here.